 There are many types of malware that are a threat to network security.
 Here are some of the most common ones.

-A trojan horse is malicious software that disguises itself as something legitimate.
-Once the user downloads and installs it, the device is compromised.
+A trojan horse is malware that disguises itself as something legitimate.
+Once the user downloads and installs trojan horse malware, the device is compromised.
 At this point, the device is vulnerable to attack from hackers who can spy on the device, steal data, and gain access to the network in order to launch a cyberattack.

-Once ransomware is installed on a device, it restricts access to files through encryption, demanding a payment in order to unlock them.
+Once ransomware is installed, it restricts access to the computer and its files through encryption, demanding a payment in order to unlock them.
 This type of malware is one of the most profitable, increasing its popularity, especially when it comes to launching a cyberattack against bigger organizations that have enough funds to pay a large ransom.